Corporate Tax Rate Changes Impacting Personal Services Businesses

 A corporation will be considered to be carrying on a PSB where a specified shareholder (generally, a person who owns 10% or more of any class of the corporation’s shares) of the corporation performs services on behalf of the corporation, and that shareholder would reasonably be considered an employee of the customer to whom the services are rendered if the corporation did not exist (i.e. an incorporated employee).
 If the services are performed by a person related to a specified shareholder, the corporation will also be considered to be carrying on a PSB.
 For the purpose of the specified shareholder test, a person is deemed to own any shares of the company that are owned by related parties.
 An exception applies where the corporation employees more than five full-time employees in the business.

 The issue of whether someone is an incorporated employee is a question of fact and must be reviewed on a case-by-case basis.
 You may be considered an incorporated employee of the client in the following situation:

 - You have one or very few clients.

 - Your client has a high degree of control over your activities (when, where, and how)

 - You carry on the duties at that client’s place of business on a continuous basis.

 - Your client provides an office and the tools of the trade.

 - Your business card is in the name of the client.

-If you think you might be an incorporated employee, you should discuss your situation with the DMCL Tax Team to gain an understanding of the implications of your corporation carrying on a personal services business and the options available to you.
+If you think you might be an incorporated employee, you should discuss your situation with the DMCL tax advisors. to gain an understanding of the implications of your corporation carrying on a personal services business and the options available to you.